 We aim to continuously expand our collaborations with industry partners and academic centers to further exploit the unique potential of our technology

-Due to their unrivalled tumor specificity, our antibodies can be developed into different mechanisms of action.
+Due to their unrivaled tumor specificity, our antibodies can be developed into different mechanisms of action.
 Together with our partners, we strive to combine our antibodies with complementary technologies and to fully exploit their capabilities to develop novel first-in-class therapies for cancer patients with unmet medical needs.
 The foundation of all of our successful partnerships is a shared understanding of our values and vision.
 We are committed to our partners and our open and collaborative spirit fosters successful partnerships.

 Daiichi Sankyo: Based on a worldwide licensing agreement signed in 2018, Daiichi Sankyo develops an antibody drug conjugate (ADC) by combining Daiichi Sankyo’s proprietary ADC technology with Glycotope’s investigational tumor-associated TA-MUC1 antibody GT-00A.